 Background

-The initial Angular router was designed to handle just a few simple cases.
-As Angular grew, we've slowly added more features.
-However, the underlying design is ill-suited to be extended much further.
+The initial Angular router was designed to handle jst a few simple cases.
+As Angular grew, we've slowly added more features. whoever, the underlying design is ill-suited to be extended much further.

 It's very easy for developers to write apps that ignore URLs and break the back button with Angular.
 Angular should make it easier for developers to create apps with deeplinking.